Unturned

 Mummies: Often found in ancient or religious places like Irbit Cathedral and the Monastery, these reanimated corpses are somewhat tankier than normal zombies and drop decent xp (~14 xp).
 They don't seem to have any special item drops, however.

 White Cultist Zombies: Seemingly the opposite of Red Maxim's soldiers, these Turned also wear civilian nightvision alongside white + gold robes.
-They are much rarer and seem to only spawn in groups of 1 at random obscure locations, dropping decent xp (~16 xp).
+They are much rarer and seem to only spawn in groups of 1 at random obscure locations, but can be found more often at a few locations like Maslovo Tracks.
+They drop standard xp.

 Ghillies/Bushwookie Zombies: Found rarely in a number of locations, including civilian and military, these Turned are slightly tougher than Biohazard Zombies and hit rather hard.
 They are most commonly found in groups of 1, rarely are there multiple at a time.
 They can sometimes be seen with Military Nightvision.
 They drop good xp (20 xp) as well as ghillie clothing and netting.